Micro-local analysis of contact Anosov flows and band structure of the Ruelle spectrum: Introduction

 \paragraph{Question of long time behavior:}

-Anosov flow is a typical model of \href{https://en.wikipedia.org/wiki/Chaos_theory}{chaotic dynamics} with sensitivity to initial conditions.
-A typical question in dynamical systems theory that is addressed in this paper is to describe the long time action of the flow generated by $X$ on smooth sections, i.e. for any given smooth sections $u,v\in C^{\infty}\left(M;F\right)$, describe the correlation $\langle v|e^{tX_{F}}u\rangle_{L^{2}\left(M;F\right)}$ for $t\rightarrow\infty$?
+Anosov flows are a typical model of \href{https://en.wikipedia.org/wiki/Chaos_theory}{chaotic dynamics} with sensitivity to initial conditions.
+A typical question in dynamical systems theory that is addressed in this paper is to describe the long time action of the flow generated by $X$ on smooth sections, i.e. for any given smooth sections $u,v\in C^{\infty}\left(M;F\right)$, describe the correlation $\langle v|e^{tX_{F}}u\rangle_{L^{2}}$ for $t\rightarrow\infty$?
+Here $L^{2}=L_{dm}^{2}\left(M;F\right)$ with the invariant contact volume $dm$ (\ref{eq:volume_form_M}) on $M$ and an arbitrary hermitian metric on $F$.
 In other words we are looking for a ``good description'' of the pull back operator $e^{tX_{F}}$ for $t\rightarrow\infty$.